 |Reviews of The Restitution of Jesus Christ (RJC) in chronological order.
 STE=Servetus the Evangelical.

 Professor Scot McKnight obtained his PhD under the tutelage of Dr. James D.G.
 Dunn at the University of Nottingham, England.
-(Since 1980, Dunn arguably has been the world's leading authority on Christology.)
+(Since 1980, Dunn arguably has been the world's leading authority on Christology.
+Dunn was our keynote speaker the first year, 2000, of the annual Kermit Zarley Lectures at North Park University, Chicago, IL.)
 McKnight then became Professor of New Testament at Trinity Evangelical Divinity School, Chicago, from 1981 to 1994.
 From 1994 to 2012, he was Professor in Religious Studies and director of the Bible department at North Park University, Chicago.
 Scot is now Professor of New Testament at Northern Baptist Theological Seminary near Chicago.

-Athletic Scot McKnight is a very close friend of mine.
-By 2011, he had authored over twenty theological books.
+Dr. Scot McKnight has been a close friend of mine since 1991.
+In 2011, he had authored over thirty theological books.
 His Jesus Creed is an award-winning best-seller.
 The online Theopedia article about him says, "McKnight specializes in historical Jesus studies as well as the Gospels and the New Testament.
 As an authority in Jesus studies, McKnight has been frequently consulted by Fox News, WGN, US News & World Report, Newsweek, TIME, as well as newspapers throughout the United States."
 For about seven years, Scot was one of the panel members of the prestigious "Historical Jesus Section" of the Society of Biblical Literature along with 6-8 other panel members who included James D.G.
 Dunn, N.T.
 Wright, Ed Sanders, Marcus Borg, and John Domminic Crossan.
 These scholars were, and still are, recognized as being among the leading Jesus researchers in the world.

 Professor James Tabor has been the Chair of the Department of Religious Studies at the University of North Carolina at Charlotte since 1989.
 Before that, he held positions at the University of Notre Dame (1979-85) and the College of William and Mary (1985-89).
 Dr. Tabor specializes in ancient Judaism and Christian origins.
-He is the author of several books, including bestsellers.
+He is the author of several books, including bestsellers by Simon and Schuster.
 He also conducts significant archaeological work in the Holy Land, is often consulted by the media, and sometimes appears on national television networks.

 Dr. Tabor reviewed The Restitution of Jesus Christ on his TaborBlog on August 29, 2009, in an article entitled "Remembering Servetus--Past and Present."
 In it, he reminisces about the brilliant Michael Servetus and then says of The Restitution of Jesus Christ, "I obtained a copy and have to say I am much impressed.
 It runs 600 pages, is thoroughly researched and documented, and fully in touch with the massive amount of scholarly discussion currently available on the 'Christology of the New Testament'.... he has surely done his homework."
 Weeks later Tabor emailed a friend about my book, further saying of it, "this work by our modern Servetus is a mortal wound to the doctrine of the Trinity.... it is a towering work that will stand for a long time to come."